wetube/wetube-web/README.md

 <li class="itemize_item"><a id='magicparlabel-99578' />
 Moderators, to avoid abuses (for example, someone tries to write very redundantly or write code in an unnatural way to augment the number of lines).</li>
 <li class="itemize_item"><a id='magicparlabel-99977' />
 And general coordination, in charge of the original idea, trying to put everything together.
-I will assume this task and I will obtain the shares in the same proportion and conditions as the rest.</li>
+I will assume this task, but will obtain the shares in the same proportion and conditions as the rest.</li>
 </ul>
 <div class="standard"><a id='magicparlabel-98839' />
 Every area may require several managers/thinkers.</div>